Dual Notice on Rule Package R-04582

 Exam applicants, licensees, registrants, and firms will all receive a postcard regarding the Dual Notice.

 The full text of the Dual Notice (which provides information on how to provide comment or request a hearing), the proposed language, and the Statement of Need and Reasonableness can be found on the Board's rulemaking page.

-CPE Earning Deadline is June 30
+CPE Earning Deadline for FY19 Was June 30

 UAA Committee Seeks Comments on Proposed Model Rules for Peer Review Programs

 The AICPA/NASBA Uniform Accountancy Act (UAA) Committee has released draft proposed changes to the UAA Model Rules that pertain to peer review (compliance assurance) programs.
 As the changes are significant, the committee is strongly encouraging Accountancy Boards and other interested parties to review the proposed changes and submit comments to the UAA Committee.

 The deadline for submitting comments to the committee is June 30, 2019.
 You can email your comments in the form of letters to firstname.lastname@example.org.

 Jensen Elected as NASBA Director at Large

 Sharon Jensen, CPA, Board Vice Chair, was elected to serve as a Director at Large for the National Association of State Boards of Accountancy (NASBA), of which the Minnesota Board is a member.
 NASBA has a total of seven Directors at Large who serve on the Board of Directors.
 Elections took place at the NASBA Annual Business Meeting.